What is IBS?

 - antibiotic treatment

-There are also certain foods and drinks that can trigger the symptoms of IBS:
+Foods and drinks that can also trigger the symptoms of IBS:

 - alcohol and fizzy drinks